- Living Planet Symposium showca...

 This week, the community of Earth observation data users gather at the Living Planet Symposium to explore the latest progress in Earth observation satellites and data.

 At the symposium there is a designated session on 24 May to present several very high resolution (VHR) missions, whose data are delivered through ESA’s Third Party Mission Programme (TPM).
-One presentation will focus on Pléiades Neo, a fully European constellation from Airbus consisting of four Earth observation satellites providing 30 cm optical imagery.
+One presentation will focus on Pléiades Neo, a fully European constellation from Airbus consisting of two Earth observation satellites providing 30 cm optical imagery.
 There will also be an agora session explaining how Pléiades Neo can be leveraged for defence and security applications.

 As of February 2022, Pléiades Neo satellite 30 cm data have been added to ESA’s Earthnet Programme data offering.
 For over a decade, ESA has already been facilitating access to Pléiades 50 cm VHR data free-of-charge, to the scientific community through this programme.